 The younger people who died include one man in his 40s and two men in their 50s.
 Officials said these individuals had underlying medical problems.

 Worldwide, only one (1) person younger than 21 has died of Covid-19.
 By way of comparison, this year’s not-particularly-deadly seasonal flu, as of March 14, had already killed 6 children in Washington State alone.
 Washington state, the epicenter of the United States’ Covid-19 outbreak.

 The data in the U.S. is similar to Italy, which has been particularly hard-hit by coronavirus […] found the average age among the 105 patients who died from the virus as of March 4 was 81 years old.

-And yet, even though the data suggest that Covid-19 is not particularly dangerous – it’s much less dangerous than seasonal flu for anyone under 50 – many news organizations have published sensational numbers about the high chance of death.
+And yet, even though the data suggest that Covid-19 is not exceptionally dangerous – less dangerous than seasonal flu for people under 50 – many news organizations have published sensational numbers about the high chance of death.
 Even the World Health Organization claimed that Covid-19 had a 3.4% fatality rate.

 These numbers are obviously false.
 This is the percentage fatality rate of people who tested positive for Covid-19 … but the only way to receive a test was to have a high fever, cough, and difficulty breathing, and feel sick enough that it seemed prudent to go to a hospital to be tested.

 Many other people also had the virus.
 Those people didn’t get very sick, though, so they didn’t go to the hospital to be tested.